 (Adapted from Rana Foroohar’s Swamp Notes (ft.com))

-About Mike: Mike Barr is an LSE drop out who midway through the school’s master’s program in Political Economy grew disillusioned with the level of teaching when (among other incidents, including being refused services by the University of London’s school dental clinic) his professor took, "All that is solid melts into air" to be a passage from Shakespeare rather than a certain German philosopher’s Manifesto.
+About Mike: Mike Barr is an LSE drop out who midway through the school’s master’s program in International Political Economy grew disillusioned with the caliber of teaching when among other incidents, including being refused services by the University of London’s school dental clinic, his professor took, "All that is solid melts into air" to be a passage from Shakespeare rather than a certain German philosopher’s Manifesto.
 Reach out to him with health questions at Root Resolution Health.